xavierpok/tp/docs/DeveloperGuide.md

    2. Test case: `schedule 1 i/2023-12-07-13-45 a/CS2103 Finals` <br>
       Expected: Contact at index 1 has a new scheduled meeting displayed on the person view panel, with the schedule name of `CS2103 Finals` and time at `7 Dec 2023, 13:45:00`
    3. Test case: `schedule 1 i/` <br>
+      Expected: No schedule is added due to missing index.
+Error message is displayed.
+   4. Test case: `schedule 1 i/2023-13-01-13-45` <br>
-      Expected: No schedule is added.
+      Expected: No schedule is added due to invalid datetime.
 Error message is displayed.

 ### Clearing a scheduled meeting
 1. Prerequisites: Contact to clear schedule must already have and existing schedule and be displayed on the list view.